Top 10 Unexplained Mysteries That Baffle Science

 What is the mystery surrounding Oak Island, and what might be buried there?

 Oak Island, off Nova Scotia, Canada, has been searched for treasure for over a century.
-The Money Pit, discovered in 1795, has seen many excavations but no treasure found.
+The Money Pit, discovered in 1795, has been excavated many times, but no treasure has been found.
 Theories include pirate loot to the Holy Grail, keeping the mystery alive.

 What happened to the crew of the Mary Celeste, and why does this maritime mystery continue to captivate people?